ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   display
-    The information displayed when monitoring jobs, TSO sessions, or data set status.
+    List of information to display when monitoring jobs, TSO sessions, or data set status.

     :literal:`jobnames` \- Display job names.